ncclab-sustech/ChineseEEG-2/README.md

 Participants were seated in an adjustable chair positioned in front of a screen displaying the text.
 The chair was designed for comfort and support during the extended experimental sessions, with adjustments made to maintain each participant's viewing distance at approximately 67 cm from the screen to simulate typical reading conditions and reduce eye strain.
 The monitor used measured 54 cm in width and 30.375 cm in height, with a resolution of 1920 × 1080 pixels and a vertical refresh rate of 60 Hz—consistent with the experimental settings in the original dataset [ChineseEEG](https://doi.org/10.57760/sciencedb.CHNNeuro.00007).
 For detailed information on the specific experimental paradigm, related parameter settings, and more, please refer to the [experiment](https://github.com/ncclab-sustech/ChineseEEG-2/blob/main/experiment/README.md) module for further details.

-## Usage

-To prepare experimental materials, conduct the experiment, and analyze the data, follow the steps below to execute the code.

 ### Environment Settings

-Firstly, please ensure that your code running environment is properly set up, the required packages and their corresponding version information can be found in the [requirement.txt](https://github.com/ncclab-sustech/ListeningEEG/blob/main/requirements.txt) file located in the project's root directory.
+Please ensure that your code running environment is properly set up.
+The required packages and their corresponding version information can be found in the [requirement.txt](https://github.com/ncclab-sustech/ListeningEEG/blob/main/requirements.txt) file located in the project's root directory.

 ### Experiment Materials Preparation

-First, to prepare the textual reading materials needed for the Reading-aloud task in the experiment, you need to convert your materials into the specific format below:
+To prepare the textual reading materials needed for the Reading-aloud task in the experiment, you need to convert your materials into the specific format below:

 ```
 Chinese_novel.txt